-With access to some of the most sensitive UPLC-MS instruments in the industry, such as the Waters Xevo-G2-XS QToF and the Sciex 5500 Qtrap and 3 Q Exactive Focus, analysis of bile, faeces or urine samples as well as tissue can be performed to quantify compound and metabolites levels.
+With access to some of the most sensitive UPLC-MS instruments in the industry, such as 3 Sciex 5500 Qtrap and 3 Q Exactive Focus, analysis of bile, faeces or urine samples as well as tissue can be performed to quantify compound and metabolite levels.